 For...in

-The for...in statement allows you to iterate through all items in a FeatureSet or Array or through all properties in a Dictionary or Feature.
+statement allows you to iterate through all items in a FeatureSet, indices in an Array, or through all keys in a Dictionary or Feature.
 See the examples below for more details.

 Array